iOS 11 gets emoji, security update ahead of iPhone X launch

 Apple on Tuesday released iOS 11.1, the latest software update for its iPhones and iPads.
 The update includes more than 70 new emojis and a much-needed security update that patches the KRACK Wi-Fi exploit.
 KRACK left iPhones and any other devices that connect to Wi-Fi open to hacking attacks.

-The new emojis include: a star-struck and exploding head smiley faces, a woman with a headscarf, a sandwich, coconut, T-Rex, zebra, zombie and elf.
+The new emojis include: star-struck and exploding-head smiley faces, a woman with a headscarf, a sandwich, a coconut, a T. rex, a zebra, a zombie and an elf.

 The release comes only a few days before Friday's introduction of the iPhone X. The new device, arriving a decade after the first iPhone, marks the first major phone redesign by Apple in years.
 It ditches the home button in favor of Face ID and sports a flashy OLED display that stretches across the entire front of the phone.
 It also comes with a high price tag, with the lowest model starting at $999.